ONLINE SCHEDULING AVAILABLE FOR UPDATED BOOSTER AND MORE

 Atlantic Health System is offering online scheduling for eligible individuals to receive their first dose, third dose or their boosters of COVID-19 vaccine.
 (Your second dose will be scheduled at your first vaccine appointment.)
-Pfizer-BioNTech and Moderna COVID-19 vaccines are available to eligible children six months and older.
-The Moderna, Pfizer-BioNTech and Johnson & Johnson (Janssen) vaccines are available for adults.
+Pfizer-BioNTech and Moderna COVID-19 vaccines are available.
 Manufacturer and age-group availability varies by location.

 Please answer a series of questions about the patient's eligibility, pick a date and time and provide the patient's information.
 Vaccines are available at no cost to you.